“With a trauma-informed approach, I work to develop a therapeutic relationship built on mutual trust, respect, and understanding.”

 What was your path to becoming a therapist?

 In 2008, I was working as the general manager of a food truck.
-When the recession hit, I lost my job and a friend of mine, who was working at a program for runaway and homeless youth and intravenous drug users, encouraged me to apply to work at the same program.
-I got the job and found it to be fulfilling and meaningful.
+When the recession hit, I lost my job.
+A friend of mine was working at a program for runaway and homeless youth and intravenous drug users and let me know they were looking to hire.
+I ended up getting the job and found it to be fulfilling and meaningful.
 It was the first job I had that brought out the best in me and encouraged me to grow.
-After four years in that role, I realized that I wanted to become a therapist and went back to school for my MSW degree.
+After four years working in that program, I felt called to go back to school for my Masters in Social Work so I could become a therapist.
 Since then, I've worked in a VA hospital, a health center, and an alternative to incarceration program.
-I've learned a lot from these experiences — about people, about trauma, about mental health, about systemic oppression, about resilience, but most of all, about people's amazing ability to make positive changes and heal when given the opportunity.
+I've learned a lot from these experiences — about people, about trauma, about mental health, about systemic oppression, about resilience, but most of all about people's amazing ability to make positive changes and heal when given the opportunity.

 What should someone know about working with you?